criblpacks/cribl-aws-bedrock-io/README.md

 * Supports routing to Amazon S3, Splunk, or other Cribl-supported destinations

 ## Deployment

+This pack is configured by default to use the Worker Group's *Default Destination*:
+* To use the *Default Destination*: No changes are required.
+The pack will route the data to the destination currently set as the Default on the Worker Group.
+* To use a different Destination: You must update the pack's routes to specify your desired Destination.
+* For immediate functionality without requiring Pack route filter expression modifications, every bundled Source within this pack adds a hidden field: `__packsource`.
+This field allows for seamless routing based on the Pack source.

 This section describes all required steps to deploy this Pack, including AWS-side setup and Cribl configuration.